 LP Oscillator mode selects the lowest gain setting of the internal inverter-amplifier.
 LP mode current consumption is the least of the three modes.
-This mode is designed to drive only 32.768 kHz tuning-fork type crystals (watch crystals).
+This mode is designed to drive only 32.768 kHz tuning-fork type crystals (watch crystals), but can operate up to 100 kHz.

 XT Oscillator mode selects the intermediate gain setting of the internal inverter-amplifier.
 XT mode current consumption is the medium of the three modes.
-This mode is best suited to drive crystals and resonators with a medium drive level specification.
+This mode is best suited to drive crystals and resonators with a frequency range up to 4 MHz.

 HS Oscillator mode selects the highest gain setting of the internal inverter-amplifier.
 HS mode current consumption is the highest of the three modes.
-This mode is best suited for resonators that require a high drive setting.
+This mode is best suited for resonators that require operating frequencies up to 20 MHz.